-For example, you could make an email file labeled, "Business Trip: Dallas Contract," and "Trip files for business purposes."
+To be extra organised, you could make an email file labelled: "Business Trip: Dallas Contract," and "Trip files for business purposes."

 This email file folder should have everything that has to do with your business plus travelling expense, combined.
 Some of those documents will have the dates, the places, the reason for the business venture and the costs.
 Additionally, this is a good place to store the confirmation emails for items such as: